 Price: Entirely reasonable

-Retailing at $165, this grill is well-priced considering the upgrades from the original.
-It’s only $50 more, and to me, that’s money well spent considering how much easier it is to discard ashes, one of my least favorite things about operating my previous Weber.
+Retailing at around $200, this grill is well-priced considering the upgrades from the original.
+To me, that’s money well spent considering how much easier it is to discard ashes, one of my least favorite things about operating my previous Weber.
 The built-in thermometer and dampers also enhance the cooking experience and justify the cost.

 Additionally, the purchase is protected by Weber’s warranty of 10 years for the bowl and lid, five years for the one-touch cleaning system and plastic parts, and two years on all remaining parts (excluding rust-through, burn-through, fading, or discoloration).